top of page

 At Ellam Street there is information about Manning Dairy which was established here in 1877.
 The path runs adjacent to the river but we chose to walk along the river retaining wall where we could see jellyfish bobbing in the shallow waters.

 Passing a stand of palm trees we could see Hurlingham Playground a short distance away.
-This playground has been expanded recently and now provides an inclusive and welcoming playspace for children of all abilities to play and interact together.
+This playground has been expanded recently and now provides an inclusive playspace for children of all abilities.
 There is a ramp providing access for children with mobility needs, an accessible liberty swing and a range of opportunities for cognitive, physical and social development.
 The new play equipment integrates well with the old playground retaining the sandpit under existing shade sails.
 There are barbecue facilities here.

-We wandered across the road for a quick look at Lake Hurlingham which we had visited on our South Perth Lakes walk, before turning around and heading back to McCallum Park enjoying both city views and views to the Crown complex up river.
+We wandered across the road for a quick look at Lake Hurlingham which we had visited on our South Perth Lakes walk, before turning around and heading back to the car at Taylor Street enjoying both city views and views to the Crown complex up river.

 To read more blogs go to: